CMMS vs. EAM: What’s the Difference?

 One major benefit of EAM is the ability to track multiple assets across different locations.
 By keeping all assets in one program, businesses with multiple locations can track changing conditions from a single source.
 Now, these businesses can avoid updating separate spreadsheets at each location, which can cause miscommunication issues.

-In addition to keeping asset records, EAM systems can automatically create checklists used in equipment inspections and audits.
-And just like with CMMS, better maintenance scheduling can lead to lower maintenance costs and more uptime.
+EAM systems can keep asset records and automatically create checklists for equipment inspections and audits.
+Like CMMS, better maintenance scheduling can lead to lower maintenance costs and more uptime.

 Main Software Features